Amazon Customs Charges Ireland 2026: Amazon.ie vs Amazon.co.uk Explained

 Are supplements bought on Amazon affected by the new customs charges?

 It depends on dispatch location.
 Supplements from Amazon.ie Global Store dispatched from Amazon EU are not affected.
-Supplements from Amazon.co.uk UK sellers or non-EU Marketplace sellers attract the €3 per item duty from July 2026.
+Supplements from Amazon.co.uk UK stock or non-EU Marketplace sellers attract the €3 per distinct product type duty since July 2026.
 For guaranteed customs-free supplement delivery, an Irish retailer such as Probiotic.ie, shipping from Dublin within the EU, avoids the issue entirely.

 How do I check if my Amazon order will have customs charges?

 Check the "Dispatches from" location on the product page before ordering.
 An EU location means no duty; a non-EU location means duty applies.
-If an Import Fees Deposit appears at checkout, customs handling is being applied and the checkout total is typically the final landed price.
+If an Import Fees Deposit appears at checkout, customs handling is being applied and the checkout total is usually the final landed price.
 If none appears, still confirm the dispatch location and seller details before assuming EU origin.
-The website domain does not determine duty — dispatch location does.
+The website domain does not determine duty, dispatch location does.

 More from Probiotic.ie